ameijin/quicketl/docs/user-guide/backends/clickhouse.md

 # ClickHouse Backend

 ClickHouse is a column-oriented OLAP database designed for real-time analytics.
-ETLX supports ClickHouse for high-performance analytical workloads.
+QuickETL supports ClickHouse for high-performance analytical workloads.

 ## Installation